-Non-bank lending institutions (NBLIs) include non-bank deposit-taking institutions (NBDTs) and non-deposit-taking finance companies.
-The Reserve Bank of New Zealand regulates NBDTs, but does not regulate or supervise non-deposit-taking finance companies.
-NBLIs account for just over three percent of intermediated credit, mainly focusing on the business and consumer sectors (figure 8).
+Non-bank lending institutions (NBLIs) include non-bank deposit taking institutions (NBDTs) and non-deposit taking finance companies.
+The Reserve Bank of New Zealand regulates NBDTs, but does not regulate or supervise non-deposit taking finance companies.
+NBLIs account for under 3 percent of intermediated credit, mainly focusing on the business and consumer sectors (figure 8).

 Note: Excludes assets of deposit-taking finance companies in receivership or moratorium.
 In the period shown on the chart, several large NBLIs left the sector and became banks.

-NBDTs are entities that offer debt securities to the public (as defined in the Securities Act 1978) and carry on the business of borrowing and lending money, or providing financial services, or both.
+NBDTs are entities that offer debt securities to the public (as defined in the Securities Act 1978) and carry out the business of borrowing and lending money, or providing financial services, or both.
 However, they do not include registered banks.
-There are currently 24 licensed NBDTs operating in New Zealand.
-As at September 2018 total assets of NBDTs is $2.5 billion, of which $1.0 billion is in building societies and $1.2 billion is in credit unions.1,2
+There are currently 20 licensed NBDTs operating in New Zealand.
+As at February 2021 the total assets of NBDTs is $2.75 billion, of which $1.13 billion is in building societies and $1.13 billion is in credit unions.1

 1 A list of licensed NBDTs can be found on our Public register of licensed NBDTs.

 The New Zealand private insurance sector is small by international standards.
-There are around 90 licensed insurers currently operating in New Zealand, accounting for approximately $29 billion in assets, or 12 percent of GDP.
+There are around 86 licensed insurers currently operating in New Zealand, accounting for approximately $32 billion in assets or 13 percent of GDP.1 2

 Financial market infrastructures (FMIs) provide channels through which payments, securities, derivatives or other financial transactions are cleared, settled or recorded.
 Well-functioning and efficient FMIs play a critical role in promoting financial stability and economic growth.
-FMIs can strengthen the markets they serve; if not managed properly, they can pose significant risks to the financial system and be a potential conduit or source of contagion.
-A stable financial system therefore depends on careful management and mitigation of key risks in the FMIs.
+FMIs can strengthen the markets they serve; however, if not managed properly, they can pose significant risks to the financial system and be a potential conduit or source of contagion.
+A stable financial system therefore depends on careful management and mitigation of the key risks for FMIs.